 Entrance gate to Gesshoji Temple in Matsue, the burial place of the Matsudaira clan

 Izumo Airport (35km west) and Yonago Airport are the nearest airports.
 Izumo Airport has flights to Tokyo Haneda Airport (1 hour, 20 mins), Sapporo (2 hours), Fukuoka (1 hour, 15 mins) Osaka Itami Airport (60 mins) and the Oki Islands (30 mins).
 Yonago Airport connects with Incheon Airport near Seoul in South Korea with Asiana and also has flights to Haneda and Chubu International Airport in Nagoya with ANA.

 Matsue is a main station on the JR San-in Line, which connects Matsue to Izumo along the southern shore of Lake Shinji and then continues farther to the west.
-The slower Ichibata Railway Kitamatsue Line runs to the north of the lake between the two cities.
+The slower Ichibata Railway Kitamatsue Line runs to the north of the lake between the two cities and is convenient for Matsue English Garden and Matsue Vogel Park.
 The nearest Shinkansen is to the south in Okayama, from where local trains (Super Yakumo Limited Express) reach Matsue in 2 hours, 20 minutes.

 Matsue is located on Route 9.
 From Okayama follow the Okayama and Yonago Expressways.
 There are overnight Highway buses from Fukuoka, Nagoya and Tokyo and daily buses to Osaka and Hiroshima.
 From Nagoya overnight buses leave Nagoya Station at 9pm and arrive in Matsue around 6.30am.

 There are ferries to the Oki Islands from Shichirui and Sakai-minato operated by Oki Kisen (Tel: 08512 2 1122 on Oki; 0852 72 2215 Shichirui)